Christie Hayes: Personal life

 Hayes is the second of four girls in her family.
-Growing up in North Nowra, as a child she took up gymnastics for a short time before giving it up in order to pursue acting.
+She grew up in North Nowra.
 She played the flute, and learned to read music at age 8.

-She is of Irish and Aboriginal heritage.

-At 21, Christie married actor/director Greg Hatton in 2008 in the Southern Highlands.
-OK! purchased the rights to their wedding story for $30,000, the highest amount paid to a celebrity couple at that time.
+At 21, Hayes married actor/director Greg Hatton in 2008 in the Southern Highlands.
+OK! purchased the rights to their wedding story for $30,000.
 Guests at the wedding included Home and Away cast members and actor Joel Edgerton.
-After five years of marriage the couple divorced in May 2013.
+After five years of marriage, Hayes and Hatton separated then eventually divorced.

 Hayes met wine broker Daniel White a few months later.
 Hayes gave birth to their first child, a son, in October 2014.
 On 24 April 2015, Hayes announced on The Morning Show that she was pregnant again.
 Hayes gave birth to a second son in September 2015.
-Hayes and White married on 27 August 2016 in Lilydale.
 In April 2019, Hayes announced she and White had separated.

 Hayes announced her engagement to radio announcer Justin Coombes-Pearce in January 2020.
 The couple decided to elope and were married on 12 May 2021.